-For most workers, it is unlikely that they will be able to afford their typical bills if they are injured and no longer able to work and earn a living.
-This is more so the case when their finances are depleted by expensive medical bills that result from having their injuries treated.
-That is why the combination of lost income and medical benefits you receive through workers’ compensation are critical to a manageable recovery.
+Most workers will unlikely be able to afford their typical bills if they are injured and can no longer work and earn a living.
+Paying bills would be even harder if their finances were depleted by expensive medical bills to treat their injuries.
+That is why the combination of lost income and medical benefits you receive through workers’ compensation is critical to a manageable recovery.

 Income Benefits for Temporary Disability

-If a work-related injury or illness is preventing you from engaging in work at the required level, you may be due temporary total or partial disability benefits.
+If a work-related injury or illness prevents you from working at the required level, you may be due temporary total or partial disability benefits.

 If you cannot work because of your injury for at least seven days, you are entitled to receive temporary total disability benefits.
-These benefits often will not start until you have been unable to work for that amount of time.
-Though, it is possible to receive payment for the first seven days if you are totally incapacitated for 21 consecutive days after being injured.
+These benefits often will not start until you have been unable to work for that time.
+It is possible to receive payment for the first seven days if you are incapacitated for 21 consecutive days after being injured.

 Temporary total disability benefits allow you to collect income equal to two-thirds of your average weekly wage before being injured.
 There are minimum and maximum amounts that vary from state to state.
-Understand that you are not allowed to receive temporary disability benefits for any longer than 400 weeks unless you suffered a catastrophic injury like a severe head injury, amputation, or paralysis.
+You are not allowed to receive temporary disability benefits for any longer than 400 weeks unless you suffer a catastrophic injury like a severe head injury, amputation, or paralysis.

 Temporary Partial Disability Benefits

-If you are able to work but earn less due to a workplace injury, you have the right to receive temporary partial disability benefits.
-This is equal to two-thirds of the difference between your weekly earnings before and then after your injury.
+If you can work but earn less due to a workplace injury, you have the right to receive temporary partial disability benefits.
+This is two-thirds of the difference between your weekly earnings before and after your injury.
 There is a $450 weekly cap on these benefits, and you can only collect for a maximum of 350 weeks from the date of the injury.